uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 Now every state has a transition for every input symbol, so the FSA is finished.
 You should now try some examples to check that an even number of "b"s always brings it to state 1.

 Get some practice doing this yourself!
-Here are instructions for two different programs that allow you to enter and test FSAs.
+If you prefer, here are instructions for two different programs that allow you to enter and test FSAs.

+{panel type="project"}

-### Exorciser
+# Exorciser

-This section shows how to use some educational software called "Exorciser" (The next section introduces an alternative called JFLAP which is a bit harder to use).
+This panel shows how to use some educational software called "Exorciser" (The next panel introduces an alternative called JFLAP which is a bit harder to use).
 Exorciser has facilities for doing advanced exercises in formal languages; but here we'll use just the simplest ones.

 Exorciser can be downloaded [here](http://www.swisseduc.ch/compscience/exorciser/index.html).

 When you run it, select "Constructing Finite Automata" (the first menu item); click the "Beginners" link when you want a new exercise.
-The challenge in each FSA exercise is the part after the | in the braces (i.e., curly brackets).
+The challenge in each FSA exercise is the part after the | in the braces (i.e. curly brackets).
 For example, in the diagram below you are being asked to draw an FSA that accepts an input string w if "w has length at least 3".
 You should draw and test your answer, although initially you may find it helpful to just click on "Solve exercise" to get a solution, and then follow strings around the solution to see how it works.
 That’s what we did to make the diagram below.